William Contreras Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in MLB with a collective 7.3 strikeouts per nine innings.
+- The 7.3 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.53).
+- The Rockies' 5.50 team ERA ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up 160 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Rockies pitchers combine to allow 162 total home runs at a clip of 1.4 per game (second-most in the league).

+- Flexen (1-5 with a 7.82 ERA and 35 strikeouts in 50 2/3 innings pitched) makes the start for the Rockies, his seventh of the season.

-- In his last time out on Wednesday against the San Diego Padres, the left-hander went six innings, allowing four earned runs while surrendering seven hits.
+- The right-hander last pitched on Saturday against the St. Louis Cardinals, when he threw five innings, allowing three earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.